Old vintages lying safely in Batailley's cellar

 2002 SUDUIRAUT: Fine botrytis and sweetness.
 Very honeyed and refined.
 Not as powerful as 2001 and 2003, but a splendidly crafted wine.
 90p.
 Tasted three times - last time in September 2007.
 Consistent notes.

 1999 SUDUIRAUT: Fine botrytis, much finesse and balance.
 Very honeyed and tastes deliciously of apricots.
 91p.
 Tasted twice - last time in March 2010.

 2002 DU TERTRE: It provided aromatic and tasty berries and good length on the palate.
 87p.
 Tasted twice - last time in August 2005.
 Consistent notes.

 2001 DU TERTRE: Aromatic, sophisticated and seductive.
 It was a very classy and very classic wine, which continues its refined form.
 It thoroughly deserves 92p.
 Tasted twice - last time in September 2004.
 Consistent notes.

 2000 DU TERTRE: This wine is a real catch for all the money!
 Dense, superbly concentrated, perfectly ripe blackcurrants, cherries and blackberries, silky tannins, incredibly much finesse and refinement.
 Very long on the palate.
 It tasted like a dream.
 Simply a great wine, which probably is du Tertre's best vintage.
-Will easily keep until 2025.
+It will easily keep until 2025.
 92p.
 Tasted twice - last time in March 2009.
 Consistent notes.

 1999 DU TERTRE: This was a lighter version of 1998, which with its very fruity, charming and round attitude, will quickly win new friends.
 It was a pleasure to drink, but this wine can stay like that for another 5-7 years.
 87p.
 Tasted in September 2003.

 1997 DU TERTRE: The new owner tried without any luck to convince the previous owner that late harvesting would benefit the wine.
-That's why du Tertre in this vintage is well charming, elegant and with tasty fruit, but also light and slightly four-squared.
+That's why du Tertre in this vintage is well charming, elegant, and with tasty fruit, but also light and slightly four-squared.
 It's ready to drink but can keep all the ingredients together in a couple more years.
 85p.
 Tasted in September 2003.